SansGuidon/bookmarks/PRINCIPLES.md

 * Total honesty at all times.
 It's almost always possible to be honest & positive.  - Naval Ravikant.
 Tools of Titans by Tim Ferriss.
 * Praise specifically, criticize generally (Warren Buffett). - Naval Ravikant.
 Tools of Titans by Tim Ferriss.
 * All greatness comes from suffering. - Naval Ravikant.
 Tools of Titans by Tim Ferriss.
-* Enlightment is the space betweeen your thoughts. - Naval Ravikant.
+* Enlightenment is the space between your thoughts. - Naval Ravikant.
 Tools of Titans by Tim Ferriss.
 * Love is given, not received. - Naval Ravikant.
 Tools of Titans by Tim Ferriss.
 * [Jan Stette](https://gist.github.com/stettix/5bb2d99e50fdbbd15dd9622837d14e2b) - (2020) Things I believe
 * [dwmkerr/hacker-laws](https://github.com/dwmkerr/hacker-laws) - Laws, Theories, Principles and Patterns that developers will find useful.